luisSilvaEs/wordpress-sample-theme-and-plugins/README.md

 - Using a docker-compose file, which is the procedure we use for this repo.

-## I'm in a hurry, how to use this repo?
+## I'm in a hurry, how to use this repo
 - Clone ` git@github.com:luisSilvaBase22/wordpress-sample-theme-and-plugins.git `
 - Open a Terminal and navigate to the folder where you had clone the repo
 - Run this command ` docker-compose up `